awesomeahi95/se-challenge-payroll/README.md

     When a new time report CSV is uploaded to this endpoint it will upload the CSV data to the sqlite database and return a String ```Successfully Uploaded```.
 If a time report ```time-report-{report_id}.csv``` has already been uploaded with the same ```report_id``` it will not be uploaded to the database and will return a String ```Time Report Entry Previously Submitted, Please Try Another File```.

-2. An endpoint for retrieving a payroll report structured in the following way:
+2. An endpoint for retrieving a payroll report:

     <strong>/getEmployeePay</strong>